Doug Heffernan: Marriage

 Early in the show, it is referenced that Doug and Carrie have known each other since junior high.
 That story was retconned, and the new plot is that Doug and his friend Richie met Carrie at a club, then went on a double date that did not go well, until the end.
 Doug first meets Carrie's father, Arthur (Jerry Stiller), at a Thanksgiving dinner that went wrong.
 Doug is nearly scared away by Arthur, who disapproves of the relationship, but later in this episode, he and Carrie declare their love for one another.

 Doug and Carrie got engaged at a Jets game and married in 1995, before the start of the series.
 Initially, they live with Arthur while searching for a house.
 After they find a house, Arthur's wife dies, his home burns down, and he is forced to move in with them.

 In Season 6, the couple decides to renew their vows.
 The idea came up during a dinner date, where Doug is inspired to declare his love to his wife.
 Carrie is touched by this and suggests that they should renew their vows.
 However, the couple's initial enthusiasm for renewing their vows quickly dwindles.
 Planning the wedding becomes much more troublesome than they expected.
-Through mutual agreement, they call off the wedding and called their friends and relatives to let them know of the cancellation; Doug's mother worries about problems in her son's marriage.
+Through mutual agreement, they call off the wedding and let their friends and relatives know of the cancellation; Doug's mother worries about problems in her son's marriage.
 Doug and Carrie's frustrations grow as rumours of their marriage complications spread.
-Ultimately, they decide that the ceremony will go ahead, and despite further issues, (finding it difficult to get a chimp to serve as Doug's best man), Doug and Carrie renew their wedding vows.
+Ultimately, they decide that the ceremony will go ahead, and despite further issues (finding it difficult to get a chimp to serve as Doug's best man), Doug and Carrie renew their wedding vows.

 At the end of the series, Doug and Carrie adopt a baby girl from China.
 On the same day, Carrie realizes that she is pregnant.

 Friends

 Doug's best friend is fellow IPS driver Deacon Palmer (Victor Williams), who is married to Kelly (Merrin Dungey), Carrie's best friend.
-His other friends include his lifelong friend and subway booth worker Spence Olchin (Patton Oswalt), a firefighter named Richie Ianucchi (Larry Romano), his cousin Danny (Gary Valentine), dog walker Holly (Nicole Sullivan), and next-door neighbour and bodybuilder Lou Ferrigno (playing himself).
+His other friends include his lifelong friend and subway booth worker Spence Olchin (Patton Oswalt), a firefighter named Richie Ianucchi (Larry Romano), his cousin Danny (Gary Valentine), dog walker Holly (Nicole Sullivan), and next-door neighbor and bodybuilder Lou Ferrigno (playing himself).
 Another friend of Doug's, Ray Barone (Ray Romano), appears as a guest on several episodes of the show; Doug has also appeared on several episodes of Romano's show, Everybody Loves Raymond, as well as other New York-based CBS shows such as Cosby and Becker.